 - Drop a custom table

-Via the AI agent
+Via the Code Agent

-The AI agent in the bot code chat has full access to your database schema and can create and modify tables as part of building your bot.
+The Code Agent has full access to your database schema and can create and modify tables as part of building your bot.
 When you describe a feature that requires data storage, the agent will create the necessary tables before writing the bot code that references them.
-The agent has access to the following database tools:| Tool | What it does |
+You can ask it to create tables, add columns, query rows, or seed test data — all in plain language, without leaving the chat.Supported column types

 When creating tables, you can use the following column types:text, varchar, integer, bigint, numeric, boolean, date, timestamptz, uuid, jsonb, serial